← All stories

 Scene 6 / 7

 Dusk came down.
-Chomok came back to the water's edge.
-His legs still trembled, his sides heaving, one side of his antlers broken.
-He lowered his head and gazed at his own thin legs.
+His legs still trembling, one side of his antlers broken away.
+The deer looked a long while at his own thin legs.
 He said nothing.
-Nilu, too, settled quietly beside him.
+Nor did the kingfisher.

 Scene 7 / 7